• Skip to primary navigation

 🍴 Serving suggestions

-It's also great for a quick and easy lunch with leftover lamb and apricot tagine, and makes a fantastic lunchbox treat at work.
+It's also great for a quick and easy lunch with leftover lamb and apricot tagine, and it makes a fantastic lunchbox treat at work.

 📖 Variations